Tilman Riemenschneider: Art

-The sculptures and woodcarvings of Tilman Riemenschneider are in the late Gothic style, although his later work show mannerist characteristics.
+The sculptures and woodcarvings of Tilman Riemenschneider are in the late Gothic style.
 Notably the tomb for Lorenz von Bibra (see below) is considered as one of the pieces marking the transition from Gothic to Renaissance art.
-His work is characterized by the expressiveness of the figurines' faces (often shown with an inward look, as in the 'self-portrait') and by their detailed and richly folded clothing.
-The emphasis on expression of inner emotions sets Riemenschneider's work apart from that of his immediate predecessors.

 Riemenschneider's early success as a sculptor was due to the plasticity of his works, with great care being taken of modeling the folds of garments.
-This way of sculpting the garments as well as the typical oval faces and almond-shaped eyes were modelled on art from the Upper Rhine region of the 1470s, implying that Riemenschneider may have learned his trade either there or at Ulm.
-Later works lost some of the volume of the early sculptures, allowing a more efficient production.
+This way of sculpting the clothing as well as the typical oval faces and almond-shaped eyes were modelled on art from the Upper Rhine region of the 1470s, implying that Riemenschneider may have learned his trade either there or at Ulm.
+Other traits of his style derive from his presumed apprenticeship in Thuringia, where he grew up.
+It is assumed he learned stone and alabaster carving first and only later turned to wood carving.
+Some wooden figures, though unmistakably his own work, show some signs of less-than-perfect choice of wood or handling.

+His work is equally characterized by the expressiveness of the figurines' faces (often shown with an inward look, as in the presumed self-portrait).
+The emphasis on expression of inner emotions sets Riemenschneider's work apart from that of his immediate predecessors, although his later work show mannerist characteristics, simplified forms with less volume that were easier to dublicate, and may be also a sign of restraint due to the upcoming iconoclasm.

 Riemenschneider is seen today as one of the first sculptors of the 15th century who did not have all his figures painted.
-Prior to the 1490s, almost every sculpture had been painted in several layers by a different artist, who often attracted more admiration than the sculptor.
-The reasons for shifting to a new type of art, where the wood was visible, are still debated by art historians.
+Prior to the 1490s, almost every sculpture had been polychromed and gilded, usually by a painter (so-called Fassmaler), which hightend the liveliness of the figures and attracted more admiration than the sculptural work itself.
+Curiously, Riemenschneider didn't employ any painters like other sculptor's workshops.
+Instead he worked regularly with painters who had their own business, like Jakob Mülholzer (cooperation verifiable from 1490/91–1514/15) und Martin Schwarz (lived c.
+1460–1511).
+The reasons for shifting to a new type of art, where the wood remained visible, are still debated by art historians.

-Riemenschneider worked in both wood and stone.
-It is assumed he learned stone carving first and only later turned to wood carving.
-Some wooden figures, though unmistakably his own work, show some signs of less-than-perfect choice of wood or handling.

-Souren Melikian places Riemenschneider's best work, such as the Virgin listening to the Annunciation, in the same league as the oil paintings of Albrecht Dürer.
-Art historian Kenneth Clark views the Riemenschneider figures as showing the serious personal piety in Germany in the late fifteenth century and as harbingers of the coming Reformation.
-Among his successors and/or pupils were Peter Breuer and Philipp Koch.
+Souren Melikian places Riemenschneider's best work, such as the Virgin listening to the Annunciation, in the same league as the oil paintings of Albrecht Dürer.Ref?
+Art historian Kenneth Clark views the Riemenschneider figures as showing the serious personal piety in Germany in the late fifteenth century and as harbingers of the coming Reformation.Ref?
+Among his successors and/or pupils –beside his sons– were Peter Breuer and Philipp Koch.

 Major works

-The largest collection of his work, 81 pieces, can be found in the Mainfränkisches Museum in the Fortress Marienberg in Würzburg.
+Since his rediscovery in the 19th century countless sculptural works from the region were attributed to him.
+The largest collection of his work, 81 pieces, can be found in the Mainfränkisches Museum (Marienberg Fortress) in Würzburg, including most stone sculptures from the city's churches.